dallas-hall/kode-kloud-engineer/linux-system-administrator/services/install-and-enable-service.md

 ## Task

 > As per details shared by the development team, the new application release has some dependencies on the back end.
 There are some packages/services that need to be installed on all app servers under Stratos Datacenter.
-As per requirements please perform the following steps:<br><br>a.
-Install `httpd` package on all the application servers.<br><br>b.
+As per requirements please perform the following steps:
+>
+> a.
+Install `cups` package on all the application servers.
+>
+> b.
 Once installed, make sure it is enabled to start during boot.

 ## Preliminary Steps